Creating an Effective Employee Handbook for Your Business

 A comprehensive employee handbook can be a highly effective way to inform your employees about key workplace issues and company policies.
-Employees who understand your policies are less likely to waste time because they know what's expected of them and what the company has committed to.
+Employees who understand your policies are less likely to waste time looking for answers because they know what's expected of them and what the company has committed to.

 Key elements to consider including in an employee handbook